MicrosoftDocs/win32-pr.de-de/desktop-src/search/-search-iitempreviewerext-getrelatedpart.md

 ---
 # <a name="iitempreviewerextgetrelatedpart-method"></a>IItemPreviewerExt::GetRelatedPart-Methode

-Ruft einen verwandten Textteil zum Einbetten in den MHTML-Ausgabestream ab.
+Ruft einen verknüpften Textteil zum Einbetten in den MHTML-Ausgabestream ab.

 ## <a name="syntax"></a>Syntax